top of page

 THE MOTHERLAND COMMERCE

-bridging the Afru-ika Atlas, the Karibbean Region and the Amerikas'.
+bridging the Afru-ika Atlas,

 SOME FACTS - Cross Border Trade: